- 18/03/2026

 At Kaizen Gastro Care, we believe that understanding your condition is the first step toward a permanent cure.
 In this blog, Dr. Samrat Jankar, a leading Surgical Gastroenterologist in Pune, explains the differences, symptoms, and the best treatment options available based on over 15 years of surgical experience.

-The Confusion and the Common Link:
+The Confusion and the Common Link between Pilonidal Sinus and Cyst:

 The area at the very bottom of your spine, just above the buttock crack, is called the sacrococcygeal region.
 This is where both pilonidal cysts and sinuses occur.
 These conditions primarily affect young adults, especially those who sit for long hours or have thick body hair.